NSBLab/DiCER/README.md

 # DiCER
 (D)(i)iffuse (C)luster (E)stimation and (R)egression.

 This repository holds all the DiCER code to denoise resting state fMRI data.
-For more information of the algorithm see the following BioRxiv preprint here ---> https://www.biorxiv.org/content/10.1101/662726v1
+For more information of the algorithm see the paper here: ---> https://www.sciencedirect.com/science/article/pii/S1053811920301014

 # Instructions:
 DiCER is set to run post fMRIprep (v1.1.1) as a method to additionaly denoise data that has already undergone ICA-AROMA denoising.